The Trimurti – The Hindu Trinity

 With that cleared up, let’s take a look more deeply at the Trimurti.

 It is during this period that we begin to see deities such as Shiva, Vishnu and Brahma rise to popularity.
-It is also during the earlier parts of this period that we begin to see more abstract principles personified as deities.
-Rather than just elements of nature as in the Vedic period.
+It is also during the earlier parts of this period that we begin to see more abstract principles personified as deities, rather than just elements of nature as in the Vedic period.

-According to legend, Brahma was born out of a golden egg that emerged from the naval of Vishnu during a cosmic sleep.
+According to a legend, Brahma was born out of a golden egg that emerged from the naval of Vishnu during a cosmic sleep.

 Brahma is by far the least popular of the Hindu trinity.
 There are various reasons for this.
 One suggests that since through the act of creating the universe he has already set into motion everything that will happen in this cosmic cycle, therefore he has very little to do.
 Although this is questionable since at the level of our lived experience, many aspects of our lives are still coming into being.

 As the creator of all of the universe Brahma played a vital role in this existence.
 He is, among other things, the deity of wisdom.
-In this role he creates 7 sons (Saptarishi) , or Maharishis, ‘great sages’, at the start of each cosmic cycle.
+In this role he creates 7 sons (Saptarishi), or Maharishis, ‘great sages’, at the start of each cosmic cycle.
 These Saptarishi guide the unfolding of the universe for the duration of their cosmic cycle.
 They are the great teachers of humanity that unfold the spiritual wisdom that supports our evolution.

 Vishnu – The Preserver